Brooke Candy: 2018–2020: Independent career and Sexorcism

-2021–present: Candyland and Spiral
+2021–2025: Candyland and Spiral

-In April 2021, Candy auctioned a non-fungible token of a digital artwork titled "I Wanna Be Your Doge", which features Candy wearing her outfit from the "Genesis" music video alongside a nude Elon Musk on a dog leash.
-The winner of the auction would also receive a replica of Candy's outfit from the "Genesis" music video tailored to fit their size.
-Eight other artworks under Candy's name were released as non-fungible tokens throughout 2021 before her website hosting them was taken down.
-In November 2021, Candy stated in an interview with Inked that she started tattooing during the COVID-19 pandemic and had since become a tattoo artist.
-Candy also revealed that she had been working on her second studio album in London, which she described as "more pop and digestible".
-In May 2022, she announced that her second studio album was set to be released by NUXXE and was initially slated for release that summer.
-With the working title Freaky Princess, the album's initial lead single "Flip Phone" was released on September 9, 2022, along a self-directed music video produced by the magazine Paper along Korean sunglasses brand Gentle Monster.
+In April 2021, Candy auctioned a non-fungible token of a digital artwork, "I Wanna Be Your Doge", featuring Candy wearing an outfit from the "Genesis" music video alongside a nude Elon Musk on a dog leash.
+The winner of the auction received a replica of Candy's outfit from the "Genesis" music video tailored to fit their size.
+Eight other artworks with Candy's name were released as non-fungible tokens throughout 2021 before the website hosting them was taken down.
+In November 2021, Candy said in Inked that she started tattooing during the COVID-19 pandemic and had since become a tattoo artist.
+She revealed that she had been working on her second studio album in London and felt it is "more pop and digestible".
+In May 2022, she announced that her second studio album would be released by NUXXE and was slated for release that summer.
+With the working title Freaky Princess, the album's lead single "Flip Phone" was released on September 9, 2022, along a self-directed music video produced by Paper along Gentle Monster, a Korean sunglasses brand.
 On October 14, 2022, Candy collaborated with Croatian musician Only Fire on the single "Yoga", which was initially promoted as the second single of her sophomore album.
-In an interview with Only Fire in January 2023, Candy discussed the possibility of reworking her upcoming album into an EP, stating that she already had enough finished material for one.
+In an interview with Only Fire in January 2023, Candy discussed the possibility of reworking her upcoming album into an EP and said that she had enough finished material for an EP.

 On February 1, 2023, Brooke announced her third single since Sexorcism, "Juicy Fruit", which was released later in the month on Valentine's Day and features backing vocals from Cecile Believe.
 "Juicy Fruit" had previously been teased several times on Candy's personal TikTok and Instagram accounts.
-The official '80s-inspired music video directed by Jennifer Juniper Stratford premiered later that day through People Magazine.
+The official '80s-inspired music video directed by Jennifer Juniper Stratford premiered later that day through People.
 On July 27, 2023, Candy released the song "FMUATW", a "bass-laden" single produced by Cole M.G.N. that had previously been teased in multiple live performances throughout 2022.
-It also received an accompanying music video directed by Candy herself.
-The single's release was soon followed by the release of an accompanying three-track remix EP on September 22, 2023.
+It had an accompanying music video directed by Candy herself.
+The single's release was followed with the release of an accompanying three-track remix EP on September 22, 2023.
 It featured Only Fire, Babynymph, and PC Music's Umru as remixers of the single.